[Kubernetes] How to create a user for connecting to a cluster

 cat {UserName}.csr | base64 | tr -d "\n"

-⇒The encoded value will be output, so make a note of it.
+⇒The encoded value will be output, so make a note of it

 example:

-[example-test@bastion01 ~]$ cat example-test.csr | base64 | tr -d "\n" xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+[example-test@bastion01 ~]$ cat example-test.csr | base64 | tr -d "\n" xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-2. Apply and configure the created csr
+2. Apply the created CSR and set it

 vi {UserName}-csr.yaml apiVersion: certificates.k8s.io/v1 kind: CertificateSigningRequest metadata: name: {UserName} spec: request: {EncodeValue} signerName: kubernetes.io/kube-apiserver-client usages: - client auth